movsim/movsim/README_xprj.md

   roads with sources, i.e., no *predecessor* elements in .xodr's *road* block with the fitting id.
 It specifies a time-dependent inflow (linearly interpolated, constantly extrapolated).
-The composition is given by the global or road'specific *TrafficCOmposition*:
+The composition is given by the global or road'specific *TrafficComposition*:

  ```xml
      <TrafficSource logging="false">